Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Bounds on the value of the stochastic optimal transport problem near the singularity

-Assume that the cost function $L$ is given by \be L(x,\alpha) :=|\alpha| . \ee In this context, if we are concerned with \eqref{hjb1}, a quick change of variable yields that for any $t \in [0,T]$ \be U(t,µ,\nu) = U(T-1,µ,\nu). \ee In other words, the cost is sufficiently low for high controls to allow the value to be bounded uniformly in time.
-In this situation, the state constraint is very easily achieved and there is no singularity at the terminal time.
+In this situation, the cost is sufficiently low for high controls to allow the value to be bounded uniformly in time.
+The state constraint is then very easily achieved and there is no singularity at the terminal time.

 If such situations may present interests in themselves, we believe that from a modeling perspective, they are not the most interesting ones as the problem of the controller does not get harder as the remaining time shortens.
 It is not even cleat it depends on time.
 We do not detail it too much but in such situations the randomness of the final target somehow disappear as the we can just wait for the final time to reach instantly the final target.